Esraa-Alaarag/Buzzy/README.md

 ## APP DESCRIPTION:

-An app to connects user to activities available on ticket masters around his location or any location around him.
+An app to connects user to activities available on ticket masters around his location or any other location.

-Step 1: The user enters his address or any address or click to let the app finds his location.
+Step 1: The user enters an address or click to let the app finds his location.

 Step 2: The app displays a map with user's location and the surrounding events around that location.